EPAM-JS-Competency-center/camp/docs/2-BFF-and-new-frontend/01-introduction.md

 ## Prerequisites

 - Magento is working as expected.
-Magento should be configured and prepared [link](/docs/basic-magento-store/practical-task-2-majento-setup)
+Magento should be configured and prepared [Module 1: Magento setup](/docs/basic-magento-store/practical-task-2-majento-setup)
-- StoreFront application should be configured [link](/docs/basic-magento-store/practical-task-5-configure-storeFront)
+- StoreFront application should be configured [Module 1: Configure StoreFront](/docs/basic-magento-store/practical-task-5-configure-storeFront)